Once-in-500-year storm floods Northland, traps residents

 He said he'd now be in cleanup mode this morning, rather than getting up early to bake about 200 pies and pastries.

-Northland region hammered thunderstorms, lightning strikes, huge tornado
+Northland hammered by thunderstorms, lightning strikes, huge tornado

-At 7.30pm emergency services received multiple reports of people trapped in their cars due to flooding on State Highway 1 near Puketona in the Far North.
+At 7.30pm, emergency services received multiple reports of people trapped in their cars because of flooding on State Highway 1 near Puketona in the Far North.

 Today's wild weather: People trapped in cars, flooded homes abandoned in Far North, SH1 closed